 I was always wondering the same is it possible to visit Mallorca without a car?
-Well, listening stories seemed that no, but when that is the only option you have, you try your best, and it is very much possible, doable, and cheap.
-Okay depends on the number of days you have and the amount of things you want to see, but Ii think we did a decent job, especially having in mind that this was a “workation from Mallorca” rather than a vacation.
-Our itinerary looked like this:
+Well, listening stories seemed that no, but when that is the only option you have, you try your best.
+From my perspective today do you need a car in Mallorca?
+I would say you can do a lot without one, and it will be a cheap option too.
+Okay, depends on the number of days you have, and the amount of things you want to see, but I think we did a decent job, especially having in mind that this was a “workation from Mallorca” rather than a vacation.
+Our Mallorca itinerary without a car looked like this:

 DAY 1 – PALMA